joy1ee/cse15l-lab-reports/lab3.md

 ---
 ### <Part 3>
-* What I learned from lab2 is how to use url with port number<br />
+* In Week 2, what I learned from the lab is how to make Search Engine and how to show integer/string values; using localhost:(any port number)/add?s=(any integer or string values)
-  and I can print both integer and string using my url; localhost:(any port number)
+* In Week 3, what I learned from the lab is how to get failing inputs, symptoms, and eventually identify the bugs with JUnit tests.
+I can see the difference between symptoms and bugs through the lab session.